Khaeshi/Khaesey_Portfolio/README.md

 ## Project Overview

 This resume is designed for optimal viewing across various devices.
 It utilizes [Laravel as framework, PHP as the backend, Vue3 components and styling using Tailwind 4, and Typescript].
-The goal was to create a visually appealing and easily navigable document showcasing my skills and experience.
+The goal was to create a visually appealing and easily navigable resume showcasing my expertise and experience.

 ## Technologies Used